dispatch/reboot/README.md

 [async-http-client][async], commonly called AHC, as its underlying transport.
 For more info, see the [Dispatch documentation site][docs].

-Dispatch requires that you use at least Java 8.
-Our test suite is also run against Java 11 in Travis.
+Dispatch requires that you use at least Java 11.
+Our test suite is also run against recent Java LTS versions.

 [docs]: https://dispatch.github.io/reboot/Dispatch.html
 [async]: https://github.com/AsyncHttpClient/async-http-client